g-savitha/portfolio/content/posts/38-thundering-herd.md

 The fix has two parts working together.

 **Exponential backoff** means each failed attempt waits longer than the last - 200ms, then 400ms, then 800ms, then 1600ms.
-This gives the DB progressively more breathing room with each retry wave instead of hammering it every second.
+This gives the DB progressively more breathing room instead of hammering it every second.

 **Jitter** adds a small random offset to each wait.
 So instead of every client retrying at exactly T=1s, one retries at 820ms, another at 1.1s, another at 1.4s.
-They naturally spread out.
 What was a synchronized wall becomes a trickle the DB can handle.

 ```js
 for (let attempt = 0; attempt < maxRetries; attempt++) {